maccuryj/AncientCoins/README.md

-This repository provides classes and functions to conduct deep learning analyses on ancient coins as stored in a private Database.
+This repository provides classes and functions to conduct deep learning analyses on ancient coins Aas stored in a private Database.

 ## Installation